Port Augusta Prison

 Contact the prison directly for the most up to date visit information available.

 Visit session times vary depending on prison unit.

 To book a professional visit phone (08) 8648 5400 from Monday to Friday between 09:00 to 12:00 and 13:00 to 17:00.

 There is an automated answering service:

-- Information will then be requested regarding the booking request and your call will be transferred to the appropriate manager to arrange the booking.
+- Information will be requested regarding the booking and your call may then be transferred to the appropriate manager to arrange the booking.

-Please note Option “1 Visits”, is for domestic visits and should not be used by professional visitors.
+Please note 'option 1' is for domestic visits and should not be used by professional visitors.

 Port Augusta Prison provides some limited video-link appointments to facilitate prisoners’ access to their legal services.

 |Facilities||Crisis intervention and support services, prisoner assessment and sentence planning, case management services.|